 Under Solvency II regulation, capital is referred to as Own Funds and the regulation distinguishes between Basic Own Funds and Ancillary Own Funds.
-Capital under Solvency II starts with the excess of assets over liabilities.
-Qualifying subordinated debt is then added to this and the combined amount is known as Basic Own Funds.

-The whole amount is classified into tiers of Own Funds.
+Capital under Solvency II is the excess of assets over liabilities and is known as Basic Own Funds.
+This is classified into tiers of Own Funds.
 Restrictions are applied to limit the extent to which the various components of Own Funds can be used to meet the capital requirements.